myypo/compass.nvim/README.md

     -- Customization of the tracker automatically placing plugin marks on file edits etc. tracker = {
         enable = true,
+        -- How often to perform background actions specified in milliseconds -- Might end up waiting for longer than the provided value debounce_milliseconds = {
+            run = 200, -- Change checking interval
+            maintenance = 500, -- Consistency enforcing interval
+            show = 3000, -- How long to wait before visualizing a freshly placed mark },
     },

     -- Plugin state persistence options